Join | Login

 Taking another approach, Arnd-Linder and colleagues (2018) interviewed and analyzed narratives of Palestinian women from the West Bank and Gaza, Arab-Israeli women, and Jewish-Israeli women, finding that women from all of these backgrounds expressed empathy for and interest in getting to know individuals from the “other side” better, even as they expressed their unique challenges and frustrations.
 This evidence challenges the “intractable conflict” characterization that is common in research and social discourse more broadly.
 Researchers documenting the work and experiences of Palestinian and Israeli activists involved in collaborative peace- and justice-building organizations highlighted that even previous soldiers/combatants and those who have lost close family members can work cooperatively toward peace and justice in the region and toward collective identity construction (e.g., Gawerc, 2016; Sauders, 2011).
 Ultimately, Bar-Tal (2004) illustrated that true co-existence between Israeli and Palestinian peoples requires equal treatment, providing a premise to improve future relations.

-All attempts to address intergroup conflict and intervention to promote intergroup relations should be understood as context-dependent and historically contingent.
+All attempts to address intergroup violence and intervention to promote intergroup relations should be understood as context-dependent and historically contingent.
 As such, psychologists should not assume that past interventions are appropriate in the current moment and context.
 Nonetheless, some prior research suggests the efficacy of a range of intergroup approaches to enhance empathy and perspective-taking, as well as reduce hostility between groups--elements of which may be useful here and now.
-Working to improve intergroup relations, Ben-Ari (2004) evaluated the three most comprehensive and tested social psychological models and their approaches to reduce conflict between Palestinians and Israelis: (1) the Contact Model (increased intergroup contact will improve positive attitudes toward outgroup members), (2) the Information Model (reduction in prejudice by improving the information communicated through the media and through education), and (3) the Metacognitive Model (development of an intergroup “metacognitive awareness”), which all apply unique perspectives to conflict reduction and coexistence.
+Working to improve intergroup relations, Ben-Ari (2004) evaluated the three most comprehensive and tested social psychological models and their approaches to reduce “conflict” between Palestinians and Israelis: (1) the Contact Model (increased intergroup contact will improve positive attitudes toward outgroup members), (2) the Information Model (reduction in prejudice by improving the information communicated through the media and through education), and (3) the Metacognitive Model (development of an intergroup “metacognitive awareness”), which all apply unique perspectives to “conflict” reduction and coexistence.
+As we continue to understand these frameworks, it is also important to acknowledge that these are socio-historically contingent categories, and the relationships between groups of people are evolving while the power difference is maintained as a result of the unwavering support the United States extends for Israeli military operations.
+This might mean what has been tested to be effective in terms of “conflict” resolution in the past may not be effective in the present or the future.

 Education is one avenue through which co-existence has been explored with the collaboration of Jewish-Israeli, Arab-Israeli, and Palestinian students to reduce prejudice and to increase partnership through cooperative schooling systems (Adwan et al., 2016; Bar-Tal, 2004).
 For example, Bekerman and Horenczyk (2004) conducted a two-year longitudinal study in two coexistence schools in Israel, focusing on bilingual, namely Hebrew and Arabic, education as a promising method for improving intergroup contact, exchange, and understanding.
 Berger and colleagues implemented a supplementary cooperative educational intervention in which young Palestinian Citizens of Israel and Jewish-Israeli children attended a bilingual intergroup arts education program at the Arab Jewish Community Center in Tel Aviv-Yafo.
-Participants demonstrated increased empathy, compassion (Brenick et al., 2019; 2024), and willingness for contact with outgroup peers.
+Participants demonstrated increased empathy, compassion, and willingness for contact with outgroup peers (Brenick et al., 2019; 2024).
 They also demonstrated decreased emotional prejudice, expectations about negative outgroup behaviors, and stereotyping (Berger et al., 2018).

 To counter these sociocultural development processes, a collective narrative between Palestinian and Israeli people, incorporating the lived experiences of both groups, can be leveraged in a coexistence, prejudice-reduction solution (Adwan et al., 2016; Salomon, 2004).
 In one such intervention, Israeli and Palestinian students shared personal stories from their lives and families and were expected to share some of the stories/narratives that they heard from outgroup members with a parent or grandparent.
 The goal of this one-year program was to improve understanding of outgroup narratives and to reassess stories/narratives that they have been told from individuals of their own group (Bar-On & Kassem, 2004).
-Further extending to individuals who experience the conflict vicariously, when Arab Americans and Jewish Americans endorsed respective narratives of the Israeli/Palestinian conflict which reinforced Palestinian and Israeli perspectives only, they were less likely to endorse a two-state solution (Ben Hagai & Zurbriggen, 2019).
+Further extending to individuals who experience the violence vicariously, when Arab Americans and Jewish Americans endorsed respective narratives of the Israeli/Palestinian asymmetrical conflict which reinforced Palestinian and Israeli perspectives only, they were less likely to endorse a two-state solution (Ben Hagai & Zurbriggen, 2019).
 However, when Jewish Americans were able to also understand the Palestinian narrative that Palestinians were a peoples dispossessed of their land, and when Arab Americans were able to engage the perspective of Israelis in their narrative of living peacefully but defending their nation, both groups were more likely to support the two-state solution (Ben Hagai & Zurbriggen, 2019).
-Taken together, bridging the gaps between narratives maintained by parties in the Palestinian/Israeli conflict will increase intergroup empathy and understanding as well as reduce the propensity for violence.
+Taken together, this research suggests that bridging the gaps between narratives maintained by Palestinians and Israelis will increase intergroup empathy and understanding as well as reduce the propensity for violence.

 With consideration to their context, strengths, weakness, and limitations, the research and frameworks shared above are a valuable starting point for teachers instructing on Israel and Gaza as well as researchers seeking to expand the literature through their own academic contributions.
 In the following sections, we provide some additional guidance for scholars wishing to responsibly engage with the present violence in Gaza in their research and teaching.